ASJ3/CarND_Term1_P5/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-The pictures were first covnerted to grayscale, then I tried various parameters of HOG to see if I could improve the accuracy of my Support Vector Machine trained on HOG.
+The pictures were first converted to grayscale, then I tried various parameters of HOG to see if I could improve the accuracy of my Support Vector Machine trained on HOG.
 While having more orientations seemed to net better results, there is a price to pay in the sense that more orientations made training my SVM longer.
-I settled on the following:
+I settled on the following parameters:
 * Pixels per cell = 8
 * Cells per block = 2
 * Number of orientations = 9